yaakovLowenstein/hx-requests/docs/guide/messages.rst

 .. tip::

     Toasts are a good template to use for :code:`hx_messages`.
-Becasue the messages are asyncronous and the page doesn't reload, a user may not see a message banner that is set on the top of the page, but a toast that is fixed to the top right cornder of the page will always be visible.
+Because the messages are asyncronous and the page doesn't reload, a user may not see a message banner that is set on the top of the page, but a toast that is fixed to the top right cornder of the page will always be visible.